BorisMolch/pfrontend-temp/content/jobs/ui-ux-designer-for-patchworld.md

 +++
 ### Description

-**PatchWorld** is the Metaverse to build and play music together in VR.
-Hang out, Jam, Surf the vibe and discover TONES of player-created worlds and shows, or build something new and amazing to share with all!!
+**PatchWorld** is the Metaverse to build instruments and play music together in VR.
+Hang out, Jam, patch, surf the vibes and discover TONES of player-created worlds and shows, or build something new to share with all!!
 We are looking for a UI/UX designer to work on our graphical interfaces, and improving the general players and creators experiences across the entire game.
-In this role, you will guide our transformative new interfaces for playful musical interaction in VR.

 Together, we aim to explore a new sonic and graphical dimension - an unprecedented way to build, think about, and experience music visually.
 UI/UX design is integral to tackling that challenge.